danindiana/PathfinderLM/tree.md

-Sure!
 Here is the software stack setup for PathFinderLM refactored as a bash tree directory structure:

 ```plaintext
 /